Stay safe on email

 • Forwarded to anyone without your knowledge

-• Intercepted en route to the recipient by criminal hackers
+• Intercepted en route to the recipient by threat actors (individuals or groups that perform malicious acts against a person or organisation)

 How to send secure documents by email